matthewDDennis/Munq.RedisClient/Readme.md

 - Complete Unit Testing

 ## Redis Protocol
-Clients communicate with the Redis Server using the REdis Serialization Protocol(RESP) as detailed in [The Redis Protocol Specification](https://redis.io/topics/protocol).
+Clients communicate with the Redis Server using the Redis Serialization Protocol(RESP) as detailed in [The Redis Protocol Specification](https://redis.io/topics/protocol).
 As the specification states:

 >Redis clients communicate with the Redis server using a protocol called **RESP**.
-(REdis Serialization Protocol).
+(Redis Serialization Protocol).
 While the protocol was designed specifically for Redis, it can be used for other client-server software projects.
 >
 >RESP is a compromise between the following things:
 > - Simple to implement.